javiccano/academic-kickstart/content/home/experience.md

   date_start = "2018-05-01"
   date_end = ""
   description = """
   Researching the security of machine learning: analysing the vulnerabilities of machine learning algorithms, designing effective attacks and evaluating their impact, and proposing defences that can help these algorithms to be more robust to adversaries.
+Special focus on data poisoning attacks.

+  Assisted in the supervision of one MSc in Computing Science student on data poisoning attacks against machine learning (Distinguised Project).
   """

 [[experience]]